molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### How JavaScript is executed

-Typically, a script is embedded into an HTML document.
-It is either embedded directly with a `<script> … </script>` element or it is referenced externally with `<script src="…"></script>`.
+JavaScript is typically embedded into an HTML document either directly with a `<script> … </script>` element, or it is referenced externally with `<script src="…"></script>`.
 Scripts may load other scripts dynamically.

 The HTML specification has a lengthy definition on how scripts are loaded and executed.

-The gist is that normal scripts can be downloaded in parallel but are executed synchronously, one after another in the order they are referenced in the HTML.
-Synchronous scripts block the parsing of the HTML code since they might insert new code into the HTML code stream using `document.write()`.
+The gist is that normal scripts are downloaded in parallel but are executed one after another in the order they are referenced in the HTML.
+Such synchronous scripts block the parsing of the HTML code since they might insert new code into the HTML stream using `document.write()`.

 Nowadays this is a performance anti-pattern.
 Scripts should be loaded asynchronously using `<script src="…" defer></script>` or `<script src="…" async"></script>`.
 And `document.write()` should be avoided altogether.
-This allows the HTML parser to do its job without being interrupted.
+This allows the HTML parser to do its job without being interrupted by JavaScript.

-Mind that the JavaScript engine is still single-threaded, so only one script or function is executed at a given time.
-(Web workers are an exception to this rule.)
+Mind that the JavaScript engine is still single-threaded, so only one script or function is executed at a given time. ([Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are an exception to this rule.)
 Also the JavaScript execution happens in the browser tab’s main thread, which means in the worst case it freezes the whole page.

+<p class="separator">❡</p>

 ## Achieving Robustness

 What does robustness mean?
 In everyday language, a thing is considered robust when it’s made of solid, strong material that somehow resists to applied force.
 You can use it for a long time, you can drop it by accident, you can even hit on it with a hammer or throw it around, but it does not break.

-According to this definition, a hard piece of metal may be robust, but an elastic bouncy ball as well.
+According to this definition, a piece of hard metal may be robust, but an elastic bouncy ball as well.
 Science looks for materials that combine strength with a certain resistance to force, like [ductility](https://simple.wikipedia.org/wiki/Ductility) and elasticity.

 A structure can also be robust.
 Think of a [lattice tower](https://en.wikipedia.org/wiki/Lattice_tower) that is using a certain type of [truss](https://en.wikipedia.org/wiki/Truss).
 It is huge and strong, yet light and modular.

 Similarly, in computer science, a robust program “performs well not only under ordinary conditions but also under unusual conditions that stress its designers’ assumptions.” ([The Linux Information Project](http://www.linfo.org/robust.html)).
 The program does not stop execution when errors occur.
 It does not fail when the input data or user input is invalid or bogus.

-So robustness is all about <em>making informed assumptions</em>.
+So robustness is all about *making informed assumptions*.
 What happens when the programmer’s assumptions are not met?
 Let’s look at several concepts of robustness.

 ### Graceful Degradation

 In the context of web development, Graceful Degradation means building a full-featured website, than adding fallbacks for clients that lack certain capabilities.

 A website starts with a large, fixed set of features and, consequently, a large set of requirements.
-The client may or may not meet a requirement, so a feature depending on it may not be available.
+The client may not meet a requirement, so a feature depending on it may not be available.
 If a requirement is not met, the site does not break, but handles the situation gracefully.
 For example, it falls back to a simpler version.

 For JavaScript, Graceful Degradation could mean to implement the site using the latest JavaScript language features and APIs.
 But every usage must be guarded by a capability check.
 In case the browser does not have the required capability, a simpler implementation is activated.

 ### Progressive Enhancement

-Progressive Enhancement is very similar to Graceful Degradation, but turns the process around.
+Progressive Enhancement is similar to Graceful Degradation, but turns the process around.

 A website still has a set of desired features and a set of client requirements.
 But the implementation starts with a minimal set of features.
 A first version of the site has a low entry barrier because it only uses well-established technologies.

-Then, a second version is built that <em>enhances</em> the first version by adding new features.
+Then, a second version is built that *enhances* the first version by adding new features.
 The enhanced version checks whether the client supports newer web technologies, then uses them safely.
 If the client meets the requirements for a certain feature, that feature is activated.

 This process is repeated, creating a third, fourth, fifth version and so on.
-That’s why it’s called <em>Progressive</em> Enhancement.
+That’s why it’s called *Progressive* Enhancement.
 In theory, the website can be enhanced endlessly while staying robust and accessible to devices and browsers with restricted capabilities.

 ### Graceful Degradation vs. Progressive Enhancement

 Graceful Degradation and Progressive Enhancement are two implementations of the same idea, but with a different twist.

 Graceful Degradation aims for the full experience using bleeding-edge technologies – the [moonshot](http://whatis.techtarget.com/definition/moonshot).
 Building a perfect site takes a lot of time and resources.
-When such a page is built, it typically only works in one browser on bleeding-edge devices.
+When such a page is built, it typically only works in one browser on the newest devices.

 Then sophisticated fallbacks need to be added after the fact.
 This turns out to be difficult and tedious.
 For certain new browser features, it’s virtually impossible to develop equivalent fallbacks.
 But more importantly, adding fallbacks is often neglected.
 When the budget is almost exhausted, web developers tend to add “this site requires browser X” signs, excluding many users, instead of writing proper fallbacks.

 Progressive Enhancement in contrast follows the “[minimal viable product](https://en.wikipedia.org/wiki/Minimum_viable_product)” school of product development.
 The goal is to publish a working website quickly.
 This first version isn’t the most user-friendly, and certainly not the shiniest among its competitors.
 But the site works smoothly on every device.
 What it does, it does reliably.

 Enhancements that make use of the latest browser features can now be added safely and deployed quickly.
-There is no stage during development where the site only works for a small fraction of users.
+There is no stage during development in which the site only works for a small fraction of users.

 It is widely agreed that Progressive Enhancement offers more benefits, but when applied to an individual website both methods should be considered and even mixed.